❮ Poetry & Prose

 The third topic, “Civil Wars of Ideas: Seventeenth-Century Politics, Religion, and Culture,” provides an opportunity to explore, through political and polemical treatises and striking images, some of the issues and conflicts that led to civil war and the overthrow of monarchical government (1642–60).
 These include royal absolutism vs. parliamentary or popular sovereignty, monarchy vs. republicanism, Puritanism vs. Anglicanism, church ritual and ornament vs. iconoclasm, toleration vs. religious uniformity, and controversies over court masques and Sunday sports.
 The climax to all this was the highly dramatic trial and execution of King Charles I (January 1649), a cataclysmic event that sent shock waves through courts, hierarchical institutions, and traditionalists everywhere; this event is presented here through contemporary accounts and graphic images

-Summary of The Early 17th c.
+Summary of The Early 17th century

-Relating to The Early 17th c.
+Relating to The Early 17th century

-4. The Restoration and the 18th c.
+04. — The Restoration and the 18th century